-East End Spotlight is a monthly news piece featured in our newsletter, Arts-E-News, where we highlight east end artists, arts organizations and creative spaces that we want to shine a spotlight on! 💙
+East End Spotlight is a monthly news piece featured in our newsletter, East End Arts News, where we highlight east end artists, arts organizations and creative spaces that we want to shine a spotlight on 💙!
+For April 2019, we are shining a spotlight on Lara Lucretia, the lead artist of our community art project #EastEndLove!

 Artist Name: Lara Lucretia